juhp/fbrnch/README.md

 ## Usual disclaimer
-While this is already working quite well for me, if it breaks things for you, you get to keep the pieces.
+While this is already working quite well for me, if it breaks things for you, you get to keep the pieces. :)
-Bug reports are particularly welcome. :-)
+Bug reports are welcome.